adamdehaven/perfect-pullquotes/readme.txt

 = How can I change the color of the pullquote's border? =

 To change the default color of the pullquote’s border, before uploading the plugin, edit lines <code>51</code> and <code>59</code> of the <code>pullquote.css</code> file by changing the HEX value of the <code>border-color</code> attribute.
 Alternatively, once the plugin is installed, you may utilize the “color” option included within the shortcode.

+= How can I add additional classes to the pullquote's container? =

+Simply utilize the "class" option on the shortcode tag. <code>[pullquote align="left" class="firstClass secondClass"]Text[/pullquote]</code>

 == Screenshots ==